Q.1. What is the age of a person who can contest the election for Lok Sabha in India?

 (d) This is the strength of our electoral system which enjoys the faith of both the defeated and winning candidates.
 Barring very few disputed elections, the electoral outcomes are usually accepted as 'people's verdict' by the defeated party.

-Answer: (a) Election Campaign During the election, Surekha should ensure that candidates or their supporters do not
+(a) Election Campaign During the election, Surekha should ensure that candidates or their supporters do not

-(b) Polling Day On polling day Surekha has to ensure that
+(b) Polling Day On polling day Surekha has to ensure that booth capturing does not take place.

 (c) Counting Day On the counting day, Surekha will have to ensure that

 Answer: Right to express one's choice by vote is called Franchise.
 When the right to vote or franchise is given to every adult in a state, it is known as the Universal Adult Franchise.
 In India, elections are held on the basis of Universal Adult Franchise.
 To elect their representatives, elections are held from time to time.
 In India, we have indirect democracy.
-The government is run by the representatives, who are elected by the people.
-Every citizen of India, who has completed 18 years of age, has been given the right to vote irrespective of his caste, religion, sex, etc. Everybody, whether he is rich or poor, young or old, man or woman, learned or illiterate should have equal voice in our democracy.
-One person one vote makes our government responsible to all citizens.
+The government is run by representatives, who are elected by the people.
+Every citizen of India, who has completed 18 years of age, has been given the right to vote irrespective of his caste, religion, sex, etc. Everybody, whether he is rich or poor, young or old, man or woman, learned or illiterate should have an equal voice in our democracy.
+One person, one vote makes our government responsible to all citizens.

-133) Here are some reports of malpractices in Indian elections.
+Q.38.
+Here are some reports of malpractices in the Indian elections.
 Identify what the problem in each case is.
 What should be done to correct the situation?
 Following the announcement of elections, the minister promised to provide financial aid to reopen the closed sugar mill.
 Opposition parties alleged that their statements and campaign was not given due attention in Doordarshan and All India Radio.
-An inquiry by the Election Commission showed that electoral rolls of a state contain name of 20 lakh fake voters.
+An inquiry by the Election Commission showed that the electoral rolls of a state contain the name of 20 lakh fake voters.
 The hoodlums of a political party were moving with guns, physically preventing supporters of other political parties to meet the voters and attacking meetings of other parties.

-Answer: (a) The minister by promising to provide financial aid to the sugar mill broke electoral code of conduct.
+(a) The minister by promising to provide financial aid to the sugar mill broke the electoral code of conduct.
 According to the election law, no minister or member of the legislature can take decisions regarding projects which could influence the elections.
 The said minister should not be allowed to contest the election.

 (b) All the parties should be given adequate time to express their views on Doordarshan and All India Radio.
 This has already been done by the Election Commission and time is fixed for different political parties.